 The protective diode must be installed in parallel with the serial circuit fuse and safety disconnect switch (see Figure 3).
 Anode to plus motor controller and cathode to battery plus.
-We recommend a VS-100BGQ100 or a STPS80170CW diode.
+We recommend a DSEI2X121-02A dual diode, please connect both diodes in parallel to archive the best protection .